-This one goes without saying.
-How do you engage someone whose nose is always stuck to their computer screen?
-Do it through social media!
+So how do you engage someone whose nose is always stuck to their computer screen?
+Do it through social media.
 It’s vital you reach them where they hang out in cyberspace.
-Social media platforms like Instagram, SnapChat and Facebook offer plenty of engagement opportunities with their demographic.
+Social media platforms like Instagram, SnapChat, and Facebook offer plenty of engagement opportunities with their demographic.
 Appeal to them with great content, inspirational posts, questions, and opportunities.

 3. Hello Moto

 Millennials spend more time on their phones than watching television.
 This provides a unique opportunity to send them the right message.
-Whether you use text-to-give or send mobile-responsive emails that offers stories and other content, these are great ways to use technology to garner support from millennials.
+Whether you use Text to Give or send mobile-responsive emails that offer stories and other content, these are great ways to use technology to garner support from millennial donors.

-While the millennial generation makes up a fair share of the workforce in our country, they’re not always able to afford making a money donation.
+While the millennial generation makes up a fair share of the workforce in our country, they’re not always able to afford a money donation.
 However, as you very well know, there are other ways to support a cause.
-Whether it’s volunteering or providing their tech-expertise to your organization, providing them an opportunity to be help your cause can sometimes be more impactful than monetary gifts alone, as well as motivate millennials into becoming more active parts of your community.
+Whether it’s volunteering or providing their tech expertise to your organization, giving them an opportunity to help your cause can sometimes be more impactful than monetary gifts alone.
+It will also motivate millennials to become more active in your community.

 There are plenty of opportunities to engage the new generation, but it means understanding them and sometimes getting creative in how you reach them.
 By taking the steps to understand what millennials are passionate about and where to find them, you can attract the support your organization needs.